donbright/go-hello-static-world/README.md

 ## Status

-This is an hello world program, not guaranteed to do anything but be a basic learning tool.
+This is an hello world program, a basic learning tool.
+It is not intended for any professional use.
+See the license.

-The final link is not actually static

 ## Design